MathInspector/MathInspector/README.md

 Install
 ---
-Clone this repo and make sure you have Python 3.7.6 and Numpy installed on your machine.
+Clone this repo and install the dependencies listed in INSTALL.md

-To start math inspector, goto the src directory and run the following command
+To start math inspector, goto the project root directory and run the following command

-`$[PROJECT_ROOT]/src/python mathinspector.py`
+`$python mathinspector`

 Overview
 ---